oecorango/eCommerce-Application/README.md

 - ESLint: A code analysis tool used to identify and fix syntax and style issues.
 - Husky: Enables adding pre-commit and pre-push hooks to run scripts before committing or pushing changes.
 - Jest: A testing framework for JavaScript applications.
+- PrimeReact: A UI component library for React applications.
+- CommerceTools: Tools for building and managing eCommerce solutions.

 ## Available Scripts